Charles does it socially.

 Writings, rants, & advice.

 Whether you've been single for years or you're only recently back looking for love, finding a compatible partner is not always an easy task.
-Follow these six rules to find your match...
+Follow these five rules to find your match...

 Improve your love life.

-Charles J. Orlando is the author of three books on interpersonal relations and relationship dynamics.
+Charles J. Orlando is the author of four books on interpersonal relations and relationship dynamics.